sagarlimbu0/workbook_with_terraform/5_aws_beanstalker_deploy_app/terraform_climate_web_update_button_v1/README.md

 ### Application Deployment
 Deploy an application on AWS Elastic Beanstalk utilizing Terraform.
-Customize the application code to your specific requirements, while also defining the necessary infrastructure components within the Terraform configuration.
+Customize/Replace the application code and configuration to support the platform in terraform code as per specific requirements, while also defining the necessary infrastructure components within the Terraform configuration.